 BlephEx is a painless office procedure where a medical grade microsponge exfoliates and removes the debris and biofilm that congests the surface of the eyelid margin and meibomian glands.
 The procedure lasts 6-8 minutes and may be repeated at 3-6 month intervals.

 A healthy tear film is maintained by the secretions of lipids by accessory Meibomian glands on the eyelid.
 Because lipids stabilize the tear film, any disruption in the Meibomian gland function results in increased destabilization and evaporation of the tear film.
 An office procedure, called LipiFlow, clears obstructed meibomian gland contents.
 Maximum results of the therapy are achieved 6-8 weeks after the procedure and most patients have sustained relief for 12-36 months.

 Intense Pulsed Light (IPL) targets the major source of inflammation that threatens the eyelids in patients with dry eye, meibomian gland dysfunction, and ocular rosacea.
 IPL closes the blood vessels that transport inflammatory cytokines that cause chronic blockage of the meibomian glands.
 Once the inflammation and blockage is treated, the meibomian glands can begin to start working again, creating a healthier tear film.
 IPL is performed in a series 3-4 monthly sessions with re-treatments as necessary.

-For severe dry eye patients, advanced therapy such as neurostimulation (TrueTear) and biological therapies may be recommended.
-Biological treatment includes amniotic membrane graft therapy and autologous serum eye drops.
+For severe dry eye patients, biological therapies may be recommended.
+Biological treatment may include amniotic membrane graft therapy and autologous serum eye drops.
 Ask you doctor if these treatment options are right for you

-If you have dry eye disease, contact Desert Vision Center for a dry eye disease consultation.
+If you are considering cataract surgery and have dry eye disease, contact Desert Vision Center for a cataract dry eye disease consultation.